- Home

 - No trip protection (no luggage, delay, or interruption coverage)

-- More expensive than SafetyWing, especially at Explorer and Premium tiers
+- More expensive than SafetyWing, especially for older travelers

 - Less home country coverage for non-US residents than SafetyWing